Koha: The ‘gift’ that keeps on giving

 • Support and communication among all members of the open source community

-• Because of its on-going, communal ‘cooperative’ nature, open source software is “future-proofed” against a business failure, and consequent lack of support or development
+• Because of its on-going, communal ‘cooperative’ nature, open source software is “future-proofed”

 Of course, there are also disadvantages to consider: